 This is assuming a composite to SCART adapter is not required

 I've assumed that the Raspberry Pi will be connected to a TV, but if you do have a digital monitor that could be used instead.
 Whilst some monitors have a HDMI port, most will have a DVI connection instead.
 Contrary to some comments you do not need to convert from HDMI to DVI as they are in fact the same electrical signals, but you will need a suitable cable.
 These cost from about £2.50 each.

 Clearly these cost much less than the Raspberry Pi (which is contrary to one of the comments from a review I read which encouraged me to write this post).

 One difference between HDMI and DVI is that DVI does not include audio, so external speakers or similar are required if you want to use audio.

 Although using DVI to a monitor is preferable many cheaper monitors still have only analogue VGA inputs.
 In this case it is not possible to connect directly to the monitor as the signal needs to be converted from a digital signal to an analogue signal.
 Whilst these converters may have been expensive when HDMI was new they are now available for about £15.
 Please ensure that the one you buy is listed as a converter, active converter or "with chip", and is not just a cable that changes the connector type as some cheaper cables may be.
 It won't work if it doesn't have the required electronic chip to convert the signal from HDMI to VGA.
-I bought the one shown here from Amazon marketplace which works fine.

 This does not support audio from the HDMI port, so external speakers will also be required to connect to the onboard 3.5mm adapter.